Signadot CLI

 This file contains information for using the CLI as an interface to Signadot API

-and also for running Local Sandboxes.
+and also for running sandboxes with local mappings.
 Some parameters in this file can also be

 set via environment variables.